AustinBroadbent/bikeshare-analysis/README.md

 The primary objectives of this analysis are to:

 * Identify differences in how casual riders and annual members use Cyclistic bikes.
-* Determine factors that would incentivize casual riders to purchase annual memberships.
+* Determine a strategy to convert casual riders to annual members.

 ### 1.3 Key Questions